 Enter the class title (or Open Lab) in the Event Name box

-Under When, checking a recurring event will open another box that leads you through the steps for this.
+Under When, checking a recurring event will open another box that leads you through the steps for this (if you find this to be very frustrating, start over and do one event at a time).
 Otherwise, fill in From/to (date – usually the same for us) and Starts/to (start time and end time).

 Under Where/Location Name, if you type the two letters Qu, the box will be auto-filled to the CATC address; click the box to select.